 The scope of dialogue with companies and asset managers is determined taking into account the resources, experience and skills of CNP Assurances' relevant in-house teams.
+The scope of the shareholder dialogue covers all companies in which CNP Assurances directly holds shares or bonds2.

 CNP Assurances engages with the companies that present the most significant ESG risks.
 Bilateral dialogue is preferred for French companies.
-For companies outside France, CNP Assurances draws on Ostrum AM (specific dialogue requested by CNP Assurances) or collaborative dialogue via Climate Action 100+, Investors for a Just Transition, the Net-Zero Asset Owner Alliance and the Principles for Responsible Investment (PRI).
+For companies outside France, CNP Assurances draws on Ostrum AM (specific dialogue requested by CNP Assurances) or collaborative dialogue via Climate Action 100+, Nature Action 100, Investors for a Just Transition, the Net-Zero Asset Owner Alliance and the Principles for Responsible Investment (PRI).